 Your fellow Committee members and senior staff will also be happy to provide you with information and answer queries and questions.
-Being a Committee member is a big responsibility and it takes a while to feel confident, so please do not be reluctant to ask for an explanation or more information.
+Being a Committee member is a big responsibility and it can take a while to feel confident, so please do not be reluctant to ask for an explanation or more information: it is only by asking questions that your knowledge will develop and your ability to contribute to our governance will grow.